Open data - emerging best practice

 ITS stands for new services allowing optimal use of the multimodal infrastructure.
 Examples of such services are information services, mobility management services, enforcement services, demand management services, and (mobile) payment and reservation services.
 These services play out in all mobility domains such as the traffic domain, the goods transport domain, the public transport and shared mobility domain, the electromobility domain and the parking domain.
 What these services have in common is that they are enabled by (open) data.

 To make public and private ITS services possible, (static and dynamic) open data are essential, and this for all mobility domains.
-The City of <x> therefore supports the principle that all non-privacy-sensitive data should be considered as open data.
+The City of <x> therefore supports the principle that all non-privacy-sensitive data should be considered as open data (under an open license and quality control).
 For this reason, the city will always examine if an open data component should be part of a tender or an agreement when subcontracting or when awarding new concessions (for instance, parking concessions or tenders for parking guidance systems).

 Standard open data component in all tenders (concessions, ...)

 Example (eg for concessions of parking facilities, or of parking guidance systems):

 To further professionalise open data and to be compatible with all market players, <the City of ... / the ... region / organisation name > offers the data as much as possible:

 in an open standard (such as the European DATEX II format)